andyzhp234/qr-code-generator/README.md

 # QR-Code Generator
-A simple website built with React.js that allows user to convert urls or text message in to QR Code.
+A simple website built with React.js that allows user to convert urls or text message into QR Code.

 Users can customize the Black and White modules of the QR Code.